growthboot/Javascript-Q/README.md

 - **$.delay(msTime, callbackFunction)**: perform a delay just like setTimeout

 ## FINAL NOTES
 This library was created [for the Exitget platform](https://exitget.com/) because of the need for an ultra light weight library to use that also has super fast animation capabilities.
-It was needed to help bring down the code size for the customer facing resource that's used to genereate popups on their clients sites.
-Exitget has been has been using and evolving this code for over 5 years now.
+It was needed to help bring down the code size for the customer facing resource that's used to generate popups on their clients sites.
+Exitget has been using and evolving this code for over 5 years now.